X Window System core protocol: Resources and identifiers

 These objects are called resources.
 When a client requests the creation of one such resource, it also specifies an identifier for it.
 For example, for creating a new window, the client specifies both the attributes of the window (parent, width, height, etc.) and the identifier to associate with the window.

 Identifiers are 32-bit integers with their three most significant bits equal to zero.
 Every client has its own set of identifiers it can use for creating new resources.
 This set is specified by the server as two integers included in the acceptance packet (the packet it sends to the client to inform it that the connection is accepted).
 Clients choose identifiers that are in this set in such a way they do not clash: two objects among windows, pixmaps, fonts, colormaps, and graphic contexts cannot have the same identifier.

 Once a resource has been created, its identifier is used by the client to request operations about it to the server.
 Some operations affect the given resource (for example, requests to move windows); others ask for resource data stored from the server (for example, requests for the attributes of windows).

 Identifiers are unique to the server, not only to the client; for example, no two windows have the same identifier, even if created by two different clients.
 A client can access any object given its identifier.
 In particular, it can also access resources created by any other client, even if their identifiers are outside the set of identifiers it can create.

 As a result, two clients connected to the same server can use the same identifier to refer to the same resource.
 For example, if a client creates a window of identifier 0x1e00021 and passes this number 0x1e00021 to another application (via any available means, for example by storing this number in a file that is also accessible to the other application), this other application is able to operate on the very same window.
-This possibility is for example exploited by the X Window version of Ghostview: this program creates a subwindow, storing its identifier in an environment variable, and calls Ghostscript; this program draws the content of the PostScript file to show in this window.
+This possibility is for example exploited by the X version of Ghostview: this program creates a subwindow, storing its identifier in an environment variable, and calls Ghostscript; this program draws the content of the PostScript file to show in this window.

 Resources are normally destroyed when the client that created them closes the connection with the server.
 However, before closing connection, a client can request the server not to destroy them.